PhysicsGlitch/Geomap_Project/README.md

 The part 2, considers the analysis of the number of traffic crashes vs the lighting conditions.

 All this analysis should be the basis for developing public programs that contribute to a safer way of traveling.
+47.4% of the traffic crashes occur at day light, in dry roads and no defect roads.